sandialabs/chemical-recommender-system/README.md

 5. **Run the Model**: Run the `docker compose up -d` command as usual and enter the interactive shell using `docker exec -it CRS /bin/bash`.
 Now, when running the CRS by calling `src/main.py`, add an extra argument, `-m` or `--model`, that is followed by the name(s) of models you would like to add.
 These models should be named the same as the image-name written in the step above.

 For further questions, please contact panair@sandia.gov

+## Contributing
+For guidelines on contributing to the CRS, refer to `CONTRIBUTING.md`.